How to Search Public Property Records

 Property Search in Public Records

 You can check federal court records to find out if a seller has filed for bankruptcy or go through county court records to determine if a seller is involved in litigation.
-You can also visit a local county record's office and search by government records right on site.
-Usually there is a person available to assist.
+You can also visit a local county recorder's office and search by government records right on site.
+Usually, there is a person available to assist.

 Once you find the owner of record, if you don't have an address or the person has moved, you can order reports online to find that missing person.
 These companies charge a fee.
 You can also conduct searches at your public library.